|This is Not a Renewal Year - Thursday, December 04, 2014|

 The National Council of Architectural Registration Boards (NCARB) Board of Directors has voted to approve significant changes that will streamline and overhaul the Intern Development Program (IDP), which most states require to satisfy experience requirements for initial licensure as an architect.
 The changes will only be applicable where adoption has occurred by individual jurisdictional licensing boards.
-In Ohio, the change will be take at the same time it goes into effect with NCARB.
+In Ohio, the change will take effect at the same time it goes into effect with NCARB.
 The actual dates will be announced later.

 The changes will be implemented in two phases.
 The first will streamline the program by focusing on the IDP’s core requirements and removing its elective requirements.
 The second phase will condense the 17 current experience areas into six practice-based categories that will also correspond with the divisions tested in the Architect Registration Examination® (ARE®).

 NCARB announced the proposals to modify the IDP in late June at its Annual Business Meeting, which was attended by representatives of its 54 member jurisdiction boards that oversee architect licensing in their states or territories.
 After reviewing the feedback from the boards, the Board of Directors voted to move forward with both proposals for implementation in mid-2015 and mid-2016.